Mulberry Charlotte Russe

 BEST POSITION TO GROW BEETROOT

 As far as soil type and position go beetroot is probably the most tolerant of all vegetables.
 It does of course have preferences and these are for a light soil which can hold moisture and a position in full sun - these will bring out their best growing capabilities.
+A neutral soil (pH 6 to 7) is ideal but they will tolerate slightly alkaline conditions well.

 However, even in heavy soil and partial shade they will still deliver a good crop.
 Beetroot do very well when grown in containers, see our section on this lower down this page.